bharathkontham/tep/README.md

 ## Description

-* Used BullMQ as a messaging queue for processing email.
+* Used BullMQ as a messaging queue for processing tasks.
-* nodemailer is used to send SMTP emails.
 * NestJS framework is used for developing this service.

 ## configuration